Bills

 Existing law makes it an unlawful employment practice for an employer to refuse to grant a request by any employee to take up to 5 days of bereavement leave upon the death of a family member, as defined, to refuse to hire, or to discharge, demote, fine, suspend, expel, or discriminate against, an individual because of the individuals exercise of the right to bereavement leave or because of the individuals giving information or testimony as to their own or another persons bereavement leave, or to interfere with, restrain, or deny the exercise of, or the attempt to exercise, any of these rights, as specified.

-This bill would include a designated person in the definition of family member for purposes of these provisions relating to bereavement leave.
+This bill would include a designated person identified by the employee, as specified, in the definition of family member and authorize an employer to limit an employee to one designated person per 12-month period for purposes of these provisions relating to bereavement leave.

 News Coverage: